cmtruit/flaskansibleexecutor/README.md

 ## Getting Started

-Clone down this repo and run the flask app
+Clone this repo and run the flask app
 - Test playbook is included

 ### Prerequisites